kaderator2/CCBacktester/README.md

 # FOREX Correlation Coefficient Backtester

+## This is quite a old project of mine and was made back in 2019 while I was in highschool.

 ## Overview
 The Correlation Coefficient Backtester is a simple Python-based application designed to help backtest a simple Correlation Coefficient technical strategy given previous market data.
 It provides insights into currency pair movements and their correlation.
 This tool primarily focuses on two major currency pairs: EUR/USD (Euro/US Dollar) and GBP/USD (British Pound/US Dollar), offering a graphical representation of their normalized values and the correlation coefficient over time.